vryy/4C/doc/documentation/src/installation/installation.rst

 Building |FOURC| with ArborX enabled automatically fetches the repository during the configure stage and later builds the library as dependency.

+Note: For contact based beaminteraction simulations ArborX is a mandatory dependency.

 .. _trilinos:

 **Trilinos**